Royal International Air Tattoo: RIAT 2015

 RIAT 2015 was staged from 17–19 July 2015.
 The show's main theme was the celebration of 75 years since the Battle of Britain took place in the summer of 1940.
 RIAT 2015 also marked the last year of Avro Vulcan XH558's airworthiness, being retired later in the year.
 The show also paid tribute to 35 years of the Tri-National Tornado Training Establishment, with three aircraft performing flypasts over the weekend.
 Other participants included the Finnish Air Force F/A-18C Hornet, a British Airways Airbus A318 and the British debut of the Japanese Maritime Self Defence Force's Kawasaki P-1, which performed in the flying display, as well as the static park.

 RIAT 2016

-RIAT 2016 took place from the 8–10 July 2016.
+RIAT 2016 took place from 8–10 July 2016.
 This show revolved around the latest generation of military aircraft types.
 The F-35 Lightning II (both the 'A' and 'B' variants) made its UK debut after its cancellation in 2014, and the Lockheed Martin F-22 Raptor also made a rare appearance.
 Other acts included the Swedish Air Force Saab Gripen and French Air Force Dassault Rafale.
 Notable static display items included the Hellenic Air Force F-4 Phantom, the first UK airshow appearance of a German Air Force Airbus A400M and the last airshow appearance of the QinetiQ Alpha Jet.